mattkimlinger/RTX_3080_Scrape/README.md

+# Preface
+This was made for the average person like myself to have an advantage in what seems to be the never ending shortage of high-end GPU market.

+Please use responsibly!

 # Tired of Seeing RTX 8080 "Sold Out"?

 This program will let you know when the RTX 8080 10 GB Graphics card